Musilix/Pipplio/README.md

 <h1>Road Map: </h1>
 <p>As it stands right now, Pipplio is in the early ideation phase.</p>

-- [ ]  Requirements are being plotted out, design is being laid down, and infrastructure is being diagramed.
+- [x]  Requirements are being plotted out, design is being laid down, and infrastructure is being diagramed.
 Soon enough, we will have an MVP for everyone to test out Pipplio!
-- [ ] Deploy beta and allow users to sign up for use and testing
+- [ ] Deploy MVP and allow users to sign up for use and testing